 The reason most frequently given by the Tanzanian authorities for requesting adjournment was that they were still compiling the police file and that investigations were ongoing.
-In the Court's view, national judicial authorities have a duty to ensure that those involved in proceedings takes all necessary measures to avoid unnecessary delays.
-Judges also have both the right and the duty to actively ensure that legal proceedings before them comply with the requirement of reasonable time (Wilfred Onyango Nganyi and 9 others v.
-United Republic of Tanzania, p.46).
+In the Court's view, national judicial authorities have a duty to ensure that those involved in proceedings take all necessary measures to avoid unnecessary delays.
+Judges also have both the right and the duty to actively ensure that legal proceedings before them comply with the requirement of reasonable time (idem, p.46).